l0tkaa/concurrent_scraper/README.md

 In addition to its powerful scraping capabilities, this app automatically checks and follows `robots.txt` rules to avoid restricted sections of websites, ensuring that scraping is legal and ethical.
 Designed with modularity in mind, it is easy to extend and customize with new features.

+> [!WARNING]
+> This project is still under development and may contain bugs.

 ### Features
 - **Multithreading**: Scrape multiple URLs simultaneously for faster data collection.
 - **Multiprocessing**: Process scraped data in parallel to reduce bottlenecks.